-Best Mattress for Side Sleepers: Tested for Hip & Shoulder Pain
+Best Mattress for Side Sleepers: Tested for Hip and Shoulder Pain

-Straight talk: If your arm goes numb or your hips ache, your mattress is too firm.
-As a former librarian turned sleep expert, I don't care about marketing fluff—I care about spinal mechanics.
+Straight talk: if your arm goes numb or your hips ache, your mattress is probably too firm for your body.
+I focus on alignment and pressure relief, not marketing language.

 The Short List: Ben's Top Picks